livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 When ready for submission, the author uploads the final article PDF (created using the [LiveCoMS templates](https://github.com/livecomsjournal/article_templates), discussed above) and a link to the GitHub site for the article.
 [General Scholastica submission instructions are available through on the Scholastica help page](http://help.scholasticahq.com/customer/portal/articles/1218626), our journal management system.
 There are a [few additional LiveCoMS submission instructions](http://www.livecomsjournal.org/for-authors).

+Please make sure the metadata is correct.
+This includes affiliations, including department if applicable, for all authors, ORCID ID's for all authors.
+Make sure that the abstract is correctly formatted.
+This can be done by looking at the "preview" view of the abstract before submissiomn - it is easy to include extraneous carriage returns that mess up the formatting, which the editors can't change it for you, and which reviewers will see.

 The authors must also submit with the final article PDF:

   * As a single PDF file, a copy of their presubmission letter, appended with the response recieved from the Section Lead Editor approving the presubmission and specifying any changes or modifications to the scope the editors requested.
 The authors should also include a description of deviations, if any, from what was laid out in the presubmission letter, with a rationale for why the changes were made.
 This should be uploaded as a "Supporting File", with the descriptor "Presubmission Letter".